jaredjensen/forgerock-sdk-blog/auth_tree_stage.md

 ## Alternative Approaches for OpenAM 6.5

 Prior to OpenAM 7.0, the "stage" property did not exist in authentication trees.
-Instead, there are two other possible approaches you can use.
+Here we'll present two other approaches to achieve the same result.

 ### Approach #1: Metadata Callbacks

-Using a metadata callback, you can inject the "stage" value into the tree payload.
+Using metadata callbacks, you can inject the "stage" value into the tree's response payload.
 The only difference is that the value will appear in a callback, instead of directly associated with the step itself.

-This approach involves:
+To specify "stage" using metadata callbacks:

 1. Create a script to add the metadata callback
 1. Update your tree to execute that script